Life As a Health Technologist or Technician

 Health Technologists and Technicians who work in New Mexico, Alaska, or Washington, make the highest salaries.

-How much do Health Technologists and Technicians make in different U.S. states?
+How much do Health Technologists and Technicians make in each U.S. state?

 |State||Annual Mean Salary|